-5 - Cashtown Inn
+1. Cashtown Inn

 The Cashtown Inn served as a forward hospital during the Civil War treating soldiers that were too badly injured to be moved when the army was retreating.
-Most of the patients at this hospital were very badly injured, mostly fatal.
-Repurposed as an inn it isn’t surprising that with all the death and pain that reports of hauntings are rife.
+Most of the patients at this hospital were very severely injured, mostly fatally.

-Doors have been seen opening and closing by themselves, mysterious knocks on the doors have also been heard and when checked no one is there.
-Phantom horses have also been heard stamping their hooves outside of rooms and ghostly lights and apparitions of Confederate soldiers have appeared in photographs that have been taken in and around the inn.
+Phantom horses have also been heard stamping their hooves outside of rooms and ghostly lights and apparitions of Confederate soldiers have appeared in photographs taken in and around the inn.

 Learn more about the ghosts of the Cashtown Inn

-The Farnsworth House Inn is direct across from the well-known tourist spot, the Jenny Wade House.
-Jenny Wade was the first civilian killed in the battle of Gettysburg.
-The inn still has bullet-riddled walls that date back to the battle of Gettysburg.
+The inn still has bullet-riddled walls that date back to the Battle of Gettysburg.
 The inn would have been used by snipers and it was one of those snipers that shot and killed Jenny Wade.

 Rooms at the inn are decorated in Victorian antiques and have big four-poster beds available for guests, which adds to the experience.
 The inn also holds ghost presentations for guests and visitors.

-During one of the Halloween events hosted at the inn by radio station staff, activity from the ghosts of Confederate soldiers really ramped up.
 The reason was the radio employees were dressed in blue and called the radio station boss captain, which did not sit well with the ghostly apparitions of the Confederate army who felt the need to protect the Inn once more.
+[BOOK A STAY]

 Learn more on the haunted Farnsworth House Inn, Gettysburg

-3 - Dobbin House Tavern
+3. Dobbin House Tavern

-Situated across the street from where President Lincoln delivered the Gettysburg address.
-The Dobbin House Tavern is one of the most historic taverns in Gettysburg.
+Situated across the street from where President Lincoln delivered the Gettysburg Address, the Dobbin House Tavern is one of the most historic taverns in Gettysburg.
 The Tavern is also on the national register of historic places and served as a stop on the underground railroad during the Civil War.

 Not surprisingly with all that went on during the civil war the Dobbin House Tavern is said to be haunted.
 Guests and staff have reported seeing apparitions of runaway slaves throughout the tavern.